V2BlockBuster2K/PotParser/README.md

 ## Requirements

-This Project is compatible with Linux, Windows and OSX, it requires Pyhton3.9 or newer in order to run!
+This Project is compatible with Linux, Windows and OSX, it requires Python 3.9 or newer in order to run!

 ## Installation